xyLotus/HTMLPy/README.md

 | `code, c`     | *Code_Text*       | Creating a code tag element with the given text        |
 | `background ` | *Background_Color*| Changes the doc's background to the given bg color     |
 | `finish`      |                   | Finalizes the document and removes the {document} tag  |

+## Note
+You can also use this kind of program in a commandline interface environment, which is also made by myself, it's name is "DocumentPy".